Our Mentors

 Jude Joffe-Block

 Jude Joffe-Block is a journalist, currently based in Northern California after years in Phoenix, Arizona.
 She has worked for NPR, The Associated Press and public radio stations in the West.
-She is the co-author with Terry Greene Sterling of Driving While Brown: Sheriff Joe Arpaio versus the Latino Resistance.
+She is the co-author with Terry Greene Sterling of Driving While Brown: Sheriff Joe Arpaio versus the Latino Resistance

 Mónica Ortiz Uribe

-Mónica Ortiz Uribe is an independent reporter born and raised in El Paso who writes about the U.S./Mexico border and the American Southwest.
-Her work has appeared on National Public Radio and the El Paso Times.
-In 2020, she co-hosted the podcast Forgotten: The Women of Juárez about the disappearance and murder of women in El Paso’s Mexican sister city.
-The production was listed among the top ten podcasts of 2020 by the Atlantic.
+Mónica Ortiz Uribe is an independent reporter born and raised in El Paso who writes about the U.S.-Mexico border and the American Southwest.
+Her work has appeared on National Public Radio and published in the El Paso Times.
+In 2020, she co-hosted “Forgotten: The Women of Juárez,” a podcast about the disappearance and murder of women in El Paso’s Mexican sister city that was named a top 10 podcast of 2020 by The Atlantic.

 Perla Trevizo

-Perla Trevizo is a reporter for the ProPublica–Texas Tribune investigative unit.
+Perla Trevizo is a reporter for the ProPublicaTexas Tribune investigative unit.
 Trevizo is a Mexican-American reporter born in Ciudad Juárez and raised across the border in El Paso, Texas, where she began her journalism career.
 Trevizo spent more than a decade covering immigration and border issues in Tennessee and Arizona before joining the Houston Chronicle as an environmental reporter.
 She was part of the team that was a Pulitzer Prize finalist last year.
 Recognitions for her work also include Texas’ top award for investigative reporting two years in a row and an Edward R. Murrow award.

 Ricardo Sandoval-Palos